The funny answer to that question is that it’s an acronym: Guys Only Ladies Forbidden. But that’s completely wrong.

 Other early written references refer to the sport as gouff, goiff, goffe, goff, gowff or golph.
 Note that no one, apparently, has found a version that begins with a “K”—which would be likely if the origin was Kolf.

 There is, however, an old Scottish word, goulf (alternatly gowf, golfing, golfand), which means ” to cuff, or strike.” (again, any native Scots are invited to correct me on this).
-I have no idea why that wouldn’t be considered the origin of the game’s name.
+It seems likely to me that “goulf” is the origin of the game’s name. .